Corinna Sabrina Guerzoni

 Approve DateMarch 23, 2022

-Project TitleGuerzoni, Corinna (Bologna, U. of) "Changing Repro-Ethnographies: Mobilities and Translation in the Anthropology of Reproduction"
+Project TitleGuerzoni, Corinna (Bologna, U. of) and Marcin Smietana (Cambridge, U. of) "Changing Repro-Ethnographies: Mobilities and Translation in the Anthropology of Reproduction"